Solomon Nwabuokei: Career

 After playing non-league football for Enfield Borough, Biggleswade Town, St Albans City and Woking, Nwabuokei signed for Barrow in June 2022.
 On 23 August 2022, he made his debut for the club during an EFL Cup second round tie against Lincoln City, featuring for just over an hour in the 2–2 draw.
 In January 2023 he re-joined Woking on loan.
+He was released by Barrow at the end of the 2022–23 season.

+On 30 June 2023, Nwabuokei agreed to join National League side Eastleigh following his departure from Barrow.
+He departed the club upon the expiration of his contract at the end of the 2024–25 season.